rickhenderson/smartphone-activity-study/README.md

 # Smartphone Activity Study
 A repository containing data, a codebook, and R analysis files which deal with cleaning up a set of data from a study on human activity recognition by the UCI Centre for Machine Learning and Intelligent Systems.

-This repos has been created as a requirement of the final week of the course "Getting and Cleaning Data" offered via Coursera by the John Hopkins Bloomberg School of Public Health.
+This repo has been created as a requirement for the final week of the course "Getting and Cleaning Data" offered via Coursera by the John Hopkins Bloomberg School of Public Health.

-The full link to the study is (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)[http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones].
+The link to the full study is (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)[http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones].

 ## Description
 The file `smartphone_analysis.R` is a set of R commands that will manipulate the data from the study to perform a number of steps including: